Lars Olsson Smith

 Lars Olsson Smith (12 October 1836 in Kiaby – 9 December 1913 in Karlskrona), also L.O.
 Smith, was a Swedish spirits manufacturer and politician.
 He was called "The King of Spirits" (Brännvinskungen) because of his domination of spirits production in Stockholm during the end of the 19th century.
 He started the production of Absolut Rent Brännvin which was later renamed Absolut Vodka.

+Smith came from a peasant family in Blekinge and quickly made a career in the retail trade as a 6-year-old.